The remarkable growth of the B2B SaaS market.

 If not, this could explain your crippling growth pains.

 SaaS companies are the epitome of innovation.
-Best B2b SaaS companies start with a market-centric insight that solves an important problem for a significant number of people, in a new way, usually made possible by new technology.
-Your solution helps make the lives of people in a specific market segment easier, better or more affordable.
+The leaders among them inevitably start with a market-centric insight that solves an important problem for many people, in a new way, made possible by new technology.
+It’s exciting, newsworthy!

-A SaaS product is a permanent work in progress.
+In a nutshell, SaaS product is an ongoing work in progress in collaboration with customers and users.
 If you neglect the development of your software, eventually you will lose all customers.

-So Why Not Think About SaaS Product and SaaS Marketing in the Same Way?
+Why Not Think About SaaS Product and Marketing in the Same Way?

 The biggest challenge for SaaS companies is failing to recognise that ongoing market communication is an integral part of their SaaS products development and growth.